HanzallaUsman/hcds-tweet-analysis/README.md

 ## Research Question

-What is the impact of user sentiment on Cryptocurrency prices?
-If the prices are dependent on the user sentiment, then which one - positive or negative sentiment -  affects the price more?
+To what extent does human sentiment affect cryptocurrency prices?
+If the prices are affected by user sentiments, then which one - positive or negative sentiments -  affect the price more?
+Can we explain the volatility of cryptocurrency on general user sentiments in the crypto market?

 ## Data used